-The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Community Response, Recovery and Resilience Fund’s guidance notes.
+The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Community Response, Recovery and Resilience Fund’s guidance notes and FAQ.

 Those seeking immediate community support funding should complete the online application as soon as possible.